 Great comedic videos don't just happen - they are designed.

-Great comedic videos don't just happen - they are designed, meaning that there was some serious time put into the video to make sure it was just not "winged".
+Great comedic videos don't just happen - they are designed, meaning that there was some serious time put into the video to ensure it was not "winged".
 Winged videos rarely ever show well.
-Be sure to have budget for great writing, great acting and great production.
+Be sure to have the budget for great writing, great acting and great production.

-Reach out to White Lens Productions for a free strategy session to get your next video going.
+Contact White Lens Productions for a free strategy session to get your next video going.
 White Lens Productions serves the greater Austin, TX.
 Leander, Georgetown, Cedar Park, Round Rock.
-We help medium sized business and organizations who desire to get the most out of their marketing budgets.
+We help medium-sized businesses and organizations who desire to get the most out of their marketing budgets.